 Our PhD programme is available to study on a full-time or part-time basis.
-The registration dates are in October, January, April and July.
+The registration dates are 1 October, 1 February or 1 June.
 We strongly advise applicants to plan to join us in October as the Faculty of Social Sciences training and the School’s seminar programmes run from October to May each year.

 The first year of study (‘probationary period’) must be confirmed within the first twelve months of full time-study (twenty-four months for part-time students), after which data collection can start.
 A typical pattern for a full-time programme would therefore consist of one year working with your supervisors refining your proposal and data collection instruments while acquiring relevant training, a second year dominated by data collection and analysis, and a final year writing up your thesis.

 Successful applicants are normally expected to have a Master’s degree.
 To apply, please prepare the following documents and then submit your application through our online application process:

 - Official transcripts and certificates of your higher education qualifications (in English)